The temporary orders hearing can be an integral part of the Arizona divorce process. A divorce can take many months to finalize.

 Because the dissolution of marriage also means some complicated financial and personal considerations, the law allows for temporary orders hearings that can be handled quickly to make sure the family unit can function as well as possible during the interim.

-When you consider the questions, such as childcare, housing, and spousal support, it could present an undue hardship to make many spouses wait for the final determinations in a divorce case in order to move forward.
+When you consider the questions, such as childcare, child custody, housing, and spousal support, it could present an undue hardship to make many spouses wait for the final determinations in a divorce case in order to move forward.

 What You Should Know About Temporary Order Hearings